Summer ushers in a whirlwind of summer camps with laughter and songs echoing through the trees.

-This is an “at will” seasonal, non-exempt, hourly position that reports directly to the Site Manager of Durham, Wake, or Orange County.
+This is an “at will” seasonal, non-exempt, hourly position that reports directly to the applicable Site Manager.

 Qualified women, minorities, and bilingual candidates (English/Spanish) are encouraged to apply.
 We are fully invested in creating a supportive environment for all marginalized groups including women, people of color, and LGBT+ people by promoting community collaboration within our organization.

 Schoolhouse of Wonder is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, age, sex, disability, national or ethnic origin, or sexual orientation.

 About Schoolhouse of Wonder

 Founded in 1989, Schoolhouse of Wonder’s mission is to create kind, curious, and confident kids through nature-based outdoor adventures.
 We seek to achieve this mission through year-round, outdoor day camps, curriculum-aligned field trips, and leadership training for teenagers.

 These core values guide our behavior and help us make decisions:

 - We model and teach self-awareness and empathy

 - We celebrate individuality; Different is just different

 - Everyone deserves to be witnessed, heard and respected